Damonlin11/FDA-approved-Targeted-Therapies-Label-Extraction/README.md

 3. Run the program from the top and all the way to the end.
 It will generate a dataset that contains all the biomarkers data corresponding the therapies and diseases.

 	(a).
 At the begining of the program, you will need to mount the google drive.
 When you run the mount code (the first code block), you will see a link, click the link, then select your current google drive account and click "allow" in the following page.
 After that, it will show a authorization code.
-Copy it and paste it to the box and hit "Enter".
+Copy it and paste it to the box in the script and hit "Enter".